mrnavinkr/deployment_data/README.md

-# Deployment Data - My  Data Science Project
+# Deployment Data - My  Data Science Mini_Project

 This is my ** Data Science project**, where I explore and deploy datasets using Python and related tools.